osardena/miniproject1-003-os/README.md

 Michelle Nunez - Updated the Readme file to include the Group Members names, Index for Pages, Changelog, and Links to Tutorials sections.

+Omar Sardena - Updated the Readme file and added Section 2 Index for Pages, new Changelog info, and a Link to a Tutorial.

+Omar Sardena - Made Section 2

 ## Links to Tutorials
 [Intro to Github Tutorial](https://guides.github.com/activities/hello-world/ "Intro to Github")